2025–26 Indiana Hoosiers men's basketball team: Incoming transfers

 Devries and his staff had a big day on April 16, 2025, as two more portal transfers committed to the Hoosiers: Jasai Miles and Tayton Conerway.
-Miles joins IU after transferring from North Florida and has two years of eligibility remaining.
-Last season, Miles was named a third-team All-ASUN selection.
+Miles joined IU after transferring from North Florida, and had two years of eligibility remaining.
+In the last season, Miles was named a third-team All-ASUN selection.
 He made 78 out of an attempted 233 3-pointers, which was good for 33.5 percent.
 He also averaged 15.4 points, 6.8 rebounds and 1.9 assists.
 Conerway made his announcement a mere two hours after Miles.
-As a Trojan of Troy University, Conerway was named the Sun Belt Conference player of the year last season.
+As a Trojan of Troy University, Conerway was named the Sun Belt Conference player of the year in the last season.
 He averaged 14.2 points, 4.8 assists, 4.6 rebounds, 2.9 steals, and led his team to a share of the Sun Belt regular season championship and the conference tournament title.
 Before making the move to Troy, Conerway played JUCO basketball at Grayson College and Ranger College.
-He has one year of eligibility remaining.
+He had one year of eligibility remaining.

 The team grew by one more player when former Drexel guard, Jason "Deuce" Drake committed to play for Coach Devries and staff on April 22, 2025.
 As a junior at Drexel, Drake averaged 11.1 points, 3.1 assists and three rebounds.
 He shot 39.6 percent on 3s on 101 attempts and 86.5 percent from the free-throw line on 74 attempts.
 Prior to his time at Drexel, Drake played at Cleveland State for a year; before that, he spent a year at JUCO Butler Community College.
-Drake has two years of eligibility remaining.
-Alex Bozich of Inside the Hall states that with this seventh commitment, IU coaches will turn their attention to finding frontcourt pieces.
+Drake had two years of eligibility remaining.
+Alex Bozich of Inside the Hall states that with this seventh commitment, IU coaches would turn their attention to finding frontcourt pieces.
 An eighth transfer portal addition was confirmed on April 24, 2025.
 Nick Dorn, a former guard at Elon, chose Indiana over North Carolina, Pittsburgh, and Maryland.
 Standing at 6'7" and weighing 200 pounds, he averaged 15.2 points and 3.8 rebounds.
-Dorn has two years of eligibility remaining.
+Dorn had two years of eligibility remaining.
 The coaching staff landed a national champion with their next commitment from Sam Alexis, a 6'8" and 240-pound forward from Florida.
 Alexis committed to IU late in the evening on April 24, 2025.
 For his lone season at Florida, Alexis averaged 7.1 points, 5.7 rebounds, 1.2 blocked shots, and 1.1 assists per game.
 At Chattanooga, Alexis was named third-team All-Southern Conference in the 2023–24 season and to the league's all-defensive team.
 As a freshman in the 2022–23 season, he was named to the league's All-freshman team.